 On July 31 at 5 am, after about 30 hours of traveling, we saw our new apartment for the first time.

-We had corresponded for weeks with Premanand, the facilities manager for the school who also manages apartment assignment and repairs.
-The school would provide us with a furnished 2 bedroom flat, but we had the option of paying the difference for a three bedroom unit (about $94) to allow Melissa to have a functioning home office even when we have guests.
+We had corresponded for weeks with Premanand, the facilities manager for the school who also manages apartment assignment and maintenance.
+The school would provide us with a furnished 2 bedroom flat, but we had the option of paying the difference for a three bedroom unit (about $94/month) to allow Melissa to have a functioning home office even when we have guests.
 We asked Prem to find us a 3 bedroom flat on a higher floor because we assumed that (a) we would have more of a breeze on a higher floor, (b) we would have a greater sense of privacy on a higher floor, and (c) there would be fewer spiders on a higher floor (very important to Melissa).
 First he offered a 3-bedroom on the 2nd floor, so we checked our assumptions with him before committing.
 He responded, “No worries of the spider – breeze will be less comparing with higher flats,” and committed to looking again.
 “No worries of the spider” became something of a catch phrase through the rest of our packing time, but provided little comfort to Melissa who wasn’t sure what that meant!
 A week later, Prem had found us a 3-bedroom unit on the 11th floor, and we took it.

 While we generally tried not to build up our expectations about things, it was hard not to do that when it came to our home.
 The apartment complex has a website, so we were able to look at furnished model units, and we were excited.
 We pictured moving into something like an Airbnb, or maybe an apartment recently vacated by another teacher and all set up for our needs.
 The reality is a bit more stark.
 We have a lot of space, but very little in it.
 Our floors are all bare, beige tile.
 Our walls are a uniform beige except in the fully tiled bathrooms.